Myanmar insurgents attack army college, police post; one killed

 The renewed fighting is a further setback for civilian leader Aung San Suu Kyi’s bid bring peace to the country amid a stuttering transition from full military rule.

-The Nobel laureate came to power following a landslide election win in late 2016, vowing to prioritise peace talks between ethnic armed groups, the military and civilian government.
+The Nobel laureate came to power following a landslide election win in late 2016, vowing to prioritize peace talks between ethnic armed groups, the military and civilian government.

 But the conflict has escalated in northern Kachin and Shan states as well as the western Rakhine region on the border with Bangladesh.